kometenstaub/obsidian-vim-reading-view-navigation/README.md

 # Obsidian Vim Yank Highlighter

+## Known limitations

+The highlight timeout only works if the cursor is moved after it, otherwise it stays highlighted.

 ## Installation
 Right now, the plugin is still in beta.
 It can be installed with the [BRAT Plugin](https://github.com/TfTHacker/obsidian42-brat).